-Congratulations and welcome to the elite world of Viking Range, LLC ownership.
+Congratulations and welcome an elite world of ownership.
 We hope you will enjoy and appreciate the care and attention we have put into every detail of your new, state-of-the-art range.

 Your range is designed to offer years of reliable service.
 This Use and Care Manual will provide you with the information you need to become familiar with your range's care and operation.